vapor/docs/4.0/docs/fluent/overview.md

 ```

 This property tells Fluent which table or collection the model corresponds to.
 This can be a table that already exists in the database or one that you will create with a [migration](#migration).
 The schema is usually `snake_case` and plural.
-Models are defined in the same as in any other Fluent environment.
-The main difference between SQL databases and MongoDB lies in relationships and architecture.

-In SQL environments, it's very common to create join tables for relationships between two entities.
-In MongoDB, however, an array can be used to store related identifiers.
-Due to the design of MongoDB, it's more efficient and practical to design your models with nested data structures.

 ### Identifier